-On the Natural Resources Canada Website, the government points out that in this country it is estimated that 15 million tons of non-ferrous and ferrous metal scrap are recycled each year.
+On the Natural Resources Canada Website, the government points out that in this country it is estimated that 15 million tons of non-ferrous and ferrous metal scrap are recycled Important each year.

-In the U. S., ISRI (the Institute of Scrap Recycling Industries) states that in the U.S. enough ferrous scrap is recycled that if put in rail cars, it would stretch in a line for 11,349 miles or half way around the planet.
+In the U. S., ISRI (the Institute of Scrap Recycling Industries) states that in the U.S. enough ferrous scrap is recycled that if put in rail cars, it would stretch in a line for 11,349 miles or halfway around the planet.
 In addition, about 6.6 million tons of non-ferrous scrap were recovered in 2007 – about $38 billion worth.
 So you can just imagine the enormous scale and potential of our industry on a global basis.

-Some Facts About Metal Recycling
+Some Important Facts About Metal Recycling

 Here are a few facts along these lines that we have pulled together.
-We think you might find them interesting.
+We think you might find them interesting. scrap yard

 • Recycling aluminum uses 95% less energy than producing aluminum from raw material.
 When one ton of aluminum is recycled, carbon emissions are reduced by 7.9 tons and the energy saved is more than enough to power a household for a year.
+Scrap Yard Etobicoke

 • Every three months Americans discard enough aluminum to completely rebuild every commercial airplane in the U. S. In 2004, Americans recycled enough aluminum to build thirteen aircraft carriers.